HL7NZ/hpi/input/pagecontent/OnboardingAndComplianceTesting.md

   g.
 List of interactions included in your integration (eg Get Practitioner, Get Location, Search Location)

 2. For each test supply:

-  A) Screen shots of the user interface for: <br />
+  * Screen shots of the user interface for: <br />
-    i. the input data as entered in the integrating system (“the system”) <br />
+    * the input data as entered in the integrating system (“the system”) <br />
-    ii. any warnings or error messages presented by the system <br />
+    * any warnings or error messages presented by the system <br />
-    iii. the confirmation or result of the request presented by the system <br />
+    * the confirmation or result of the request presented by the system <br />

-  B) A screenshot of what is being logged for each request in the integrating system.
+  * A screenshot of what is being logged for each request in the integrating system.

-  C) A text file with the json request (update / add) or response (get/search).
+  * A text file with the json request (update / add) or response (get/search).

 ### Tests